 Toyota is adding 1.5 million U.S. vehicles to recalls from early this year to fix fuel pumps that could fail and cause engines to stall.
 According to a news report, the company says the latest recall brings the total to 5.8 million Toyota and Lexus brand vehicles that need to be repaired globally.

 Details of the Recall

-The company said that it did not recall all the vehicles at once because it was monitoring data and investigating to see if vehicles that were outside the scope of the original recalls would experience the same problem.
-The additions announced recently cover a number of vehicle models including the 2019 and 2020 RAV4, which are the top-selling vehicles in the United States that aren’t pickup trucks.
+The company said that it did not recall all the vehicles at once because it was monitoring data and investigating to see if vehicles outside the original recalls would experience the same problem.
+The additions announced recently cover some vehicle models, including the 2019 and 2020 RAV4, which are the top-selling vehicles in the United States that aren’t pickup trucks.

 Why is Vehicle Stalling Dangerous?

 When a vehicle stops without warning when the driver is operating it, the consequences can be devastating.
 Such stalling could in itself result in a crash.
-The occupants of the stalling vehicle also risk serious injury or death if they are struck by other vehicles that are unable to stop in time to avoid a collision.
-Often times, when vehicles are stalled in the middle of the roadway, they are also at risk of getting hit by impaired, distracted or otherwise negligent drivers.
+The occupants of the stalling vehicle also risk serious injury or death if they are struck by other vehicles that cannot stop in time to avoid a collision.
+Oftentimes, when vehicles are stalled in the middle of the roadway, they are also at risk of getting hit by impaired, distracted, or otherwise negligent drivers.

 If you or a loved one has been injured due to an auto defect or faulty auto part, please remember that you have legal rights.
 Injured victims of defective autos can seek compensation for their injuries, damages, and losses by filing an auto product liability claim against the vehicle manufacturer and/or the part.